RayLazerDragon/dead-leaves-model-ee431-final-project/README.md

 # dead-leaves-model-ee431-final-project
-A research on dead leaves model for the final project of ee431
+A research on dead leaves model for the final project of ee431.

+Please refer to the presentation file for more details.